Zapratkyn/webserv/COMMENTS.md

     - redirects shouldn't be handled using a file, but as directive for a server in the config file according to the subject (sth like rewrite or return in nginx, but without the regex stuff to keep it simple)

+#### Error pages

+- The subject states that we need to have default error pages if none are provided.
+So we have to code them sth like `buildErrorPage(int error_code);` and call that function if no default error pages are present in www

+#### Response and request messages

+- Can be chunked, which means a response or request can have to go to multiple recv and send (and thus select) before being complete

 #### Links

 - [How nginx processes a request](http://nginx.org/en/docs/http/request_processing.html)
     - How to decide if server_name or IP address and port define which server will process the request